Glossary - Ingredients

 Nutrition facts

 Oysters are characterized by their extremely high zinc content, and are known to be rich in other minerals such as potassium, calcium, and copper.
-They are also high in protein and B vitamins, including vitamin B2, vitamin B12, niacin, and folic acid.
+They are also high in protein and the B vitamins, such as vitamin B2, vitamin B12, niacin, and folic acid.
 Oysters are especially rich in vitamin B12, which helps produce red blood cells and prevents anemia.The zinc in oysters is a nutrient necessary for cell production, maintaining taste, and supporting immune function.
 Oysters also contain taurine, which helps regulate blood pressure and relieve fatigue.

 Storage to prevent food loss